itaru2622/bluesky-selfhost-env/README.md

        -  ok: switch subscribe /unsubscribe labeler' on social-app profile page  =>  it apears/disapears in moderation-list in user's profile pages on social-app.
        -  ok: send report from social-app UI to ozone via each post (dotted pulldown menu)
        -  ok: receive and view report on ozone-UI (both in /events and /reports)
+       -  ng: the view of post changed according to label-assignment and user's moderation setting on social-app (refer https://github.com/bluesky-social/atproto/discussions/2511)
        -  not yet: others.

 [back to top](#top)